 A computer consisting of DNA strands placed in a test tube is capable of performing calculations on the square root of numbers up to 900.

-Chunlei Guo, a researcher at the University of Rochester in upstate New York, and his colleagues developed a DNA computer.
+Chunlei Guo, a researcher at the University of Rochester in New York state and his colleagues have developed a DNA computer.
 To be more precise: have developed a computer that uses 32 DNA strands to store and process information.

 The DNA computer can calculate the square root of the numbers 1, 4, 9, 16, 25 and so on up to 900.

-The biological processor built by the University of Rochester team uses a process known as hybridization, which occurs when two strands of DNA come together to form double stranded DNA.
+The biological computer created by the University of Rochester team uses a process known as hybridization, which occurs when two strands of DNA come together to form double stranded DNA.

 How the DNA computer works

-That related to a DNA computer is one of the roads on which research moves.
-As a branch of computing moves towards quanting computing, there are research groups that they rely on the power of the genetic code.
+The one relating to a DNA computer is one of the paths along which research is moving.
+As one branch of computer science moves towards quantum computing, there are research groups that they rely on the power of the genetic code.

 In the specific case, to start the team coding a number through DNA, using a combination of ten building blocks.
 Each combination represents a different number up to 900 and is connected to a fluorescence marker.